moreen19/Ranking-US-States-Data-Analysis/Ranking_US_States.md

     ## Multiple R-squared:  0.6479, Adjusted R-squared:  0.6088
     ## F-statistic: 16.56 on 5 and 45 DF,  p-value: 2.967e-09

-## Accordind to the multiple regression model the 5 metrics used have an adjusted R value of 0.6088 implying that the metrics used in the project account for 60% of the weight in determination of a states rank and the remaining factors only account for 40%
+**According to the multiple regression model the 5 metrics used have an adjusted R value of 0.6088 implying that the metrics used in the project account for 60% of the weight in determination of a states rank and the remaining factors only account for 40%**

-## At a p\_value of 0.1, factors that have the most influence in determining the overall rank of a state from US best news ranks are economics,corrections, and education.
+**At a p\_value of 0.1, factors that have the most influence in determining the overall rank of a state from US best news ranks are economics,corrections, and education.**

-## Below is our multiple regression model for these three important factors: economics, corrections, and education
+*Below is our multiple regression model for these three important
+factors: economics, corrections, and education*

 ``` r
 regression_rank_data2 <- regression_rank_data %>%